 - Shareware.
 Shareware tools offer free trial periods, but then require a small fee to continue using.

 - Freemium.
 Freemium software is offered by popular vendors as a starter package to attract new customers.
-These tools are typically a restricted version of their premium software and are offered to tempt you to upgrade.
+Freemium versions are limited versions of premium software and offer you the possibility to get to know a tool, familiarize yourself with it, and discover its potential.

 5 hidden costs of free project management software